grabermtw/Second-Floor-Smash/Documentation/AddingCharacters.md

 17. Click on the Body GameObject.
 Within the Transform component within the Inspector, change the Y-value of the Rotation field from 0 to 90.
 This will rotate your character 90 degrees.
 18. Drag the "Shield" GameObject so that it is the immediate child of the "mixamorig:Hips" GameObject in the hierarchy.
 This will tie the position of the shield to the movement of the character's torso when the character performs its shield action in the game.
 19. Click on the GameObject at the top of the hierarchy.
 Change the GameObject's tag to be the character's name.
+20. Enter the Non-Game folder, rename the prefab in that folder to your character's name (keep the "1" appended to the end of it), then double click to open the prefab.
+21. Repeat steps 10 through 19 with the Non-Game prefab while ignoring everything related to the "Shield" GameObject in steps 11 and 18.
+22. Open your character's game prefab (not the Non-Game one).
+There will be a field on the CharacterController component called "Non Game Character".
+Drag your character's corresponding Non-Game prefab into this field.
 ### Part 4: Update the Character Selection screen
 #### While completion of Part 3 will give you a playable character, we must first update the character selection screen so that it is actually possible to select that character from within the game.
-1. Exit the opened prefab to return to the view of the scene called "CharacterSelect."
+1. Exit the opened prefab to return to the view of the scene called "Hub."
-2. In the hierarchy, expand the "Canvas" GameObject, and then expand the "CharacterIcons" GameObject.
+2. In the hierarchy, expand the "CharacterSelect" GameObject, and then expand the "CharacterSelectCanvas" GameObject.
+Choose either the "CharacterIconsUMD" GameObject or the "CharacterIconsNY" GameObject and expand it.
+    1. Currently in the project, there are two "tabs" of the Character Select screen, the default one being CharacterIconsUMD and containing characters from the University of Maryland, and the other being CharacterIconsNY and containing characters from New York State.
+You can add additional tabs if you want to figure out how to do that, or you can stick your character in either of these and, if applicable, I can move it to an additional tab after merging the pull request.
-3. Duplicate one of the children of CharacterIcons and rename it appropriately.
+3. Duplicate one of the children of the CharacterIcons GameObject you selected and rename it appropriately.
 This duplicate will be initially located on top of one of the existing icons.
 Modify the position values of its "Rect Transform" component to move it so that it is no longer in the way of any other icons.
-    1. You may want to consider rearranging all of the icons using this method to accommodate the addition of your new character.
+    1. You may want to consider rearranging all of the icons using this method to accommodate the addition of your new character if your character is from New York or University of Maryland.
 4. Change your character's icon's GameObject's tag so that it is the name of your character.
-5. From the top of the Assets folder, go to Assets/Character Select/Icons.
-Within this Icons folder is each character's icon for the character select screen.
+5. From the top of the Assets folder, go to Assets/Hub/Character Select/CharacterIcons.
+Within this CharacterIcons folder is each character's icon for the character select screen.
 One of these icons is titled "template."
 Use Ctrl-D to duplicate this template, rename the duplicate, and then double-click it to open it in Adobe Photoshop (its filetype is already a .psd).
 Edit it as appropriate to represent your new character.

 <img align="right" width="233" height="434" src="../Images/sourceimage.JPG">

 6. Click on the GameObject for the new character icon that you made in the hierarchy.
 It will have an "Image" component with a field called "Source Image."
-Drag your newly edited character icon from the Icons folder into this field.
+Drag your newly edited character icon from the CharacterIcons folder into this field.
 This will give your character's icon on the character selection screen its distinctive appearance.
 7. Find and select the prefab in the Utilities folder called "CharacterList".
-There will be a script attached to it called "Character List."
+There will be a script attached to it called "CharacterList."
 Right-click this script, and then select "Edit Script" to open it in your IDE.
 8. In the CharacterList.cs script, you will see a series of declarations of public GameObject arrays and public floats, one of each for each character.
 Add one of each for your new character, like so:

         public GameObject[] NewCharacter;